 5. Share Success Stories

 Share a personal story with someone else about a victory that you’ve achieved with God in your finances.
 Hearing success stories from others is an encouraging way to build them up and allow them to feel like they are not the only ones who struggle with their finances.
 It’s normal to have financial struggles at times.
 Focus and share about God helping you through that time and, in doing so, you will also build up your own faith.
 Share your story, but have other people share their stories as well in a small group setting where they feel safe and can open up.
 Finances are a sensitive subject for most, but hearing the details and the level of vulnerability it takes for others to go through something like financial hardship, it welcomes others to do the same.
 If you’re going through a hardship now, be encouraged that God will take care of you, He is in it for the long haul and He wants you to have faith in Him through your consistent giving.
+(For more on this, take a few minutes to review what Jesus said about mammon!)

 6. Create More Opportunities